This is a chunk of R code. All text after a # symbol is a comment

 [1] 5

-Once a name is assigned it can be used in future calculations.
+Once a name is assigned it can be used in place of the result.
 For example,

 / 10 # Use the name 'a' in a calculation a